All Episodes

 That's how I know that they know their position is weak.

-There's Bub is out there, hey, yeah, I don't want you to hang in there against these guys.
+Hey, I don't want you to hang in there against these guys.

 I mean, I remember it was like 1995.

-I roll these guys, I rolled Newton, I know how to deal with these guys.
+I know how to deal with these guys.

-That's they're worried about it.
+They're worried about it.

-All of a sudden now he gets to talk about fiscal responsibility.
+All of a sudden, now he gets to talk about fiscal responsibility.

-He gets to have the Congress up there and start lecturing them about fiscal responsibility.
+He gets to have the Congress up there and start lecturing them about fiscal responsibility as though he's been a spectator for two years.

-That's thing about this.
+That's the thing about this.

 It rubs me wrong.

-The study was co-authored by none other than Michael Mann.
+The cherry on top of all this, the study was co-authored by none other than Michael Mann.

 Disgraced from the University of East Anglia, the Hadley Climate Center.

-Michael Mann is the uh author of the bogus hockey stick chart showing warming trends since the 1700s.
+Michael Mann is the author of the bogus hockey stick chart showing warming trends since the 1700s.

-That it everybody now admits that the hockey stick chart is wrong.
+Everybody now admits that the hockey stick chart is wrong.

 Oh, that's right.